robocode-dev/tank-royale/bot-api/java/README.md

 This directory contains the Bot API for developing bots for Robocode Tank Royale with the Java (JVM) platform.

-The Bot API is provided as a JAR archive and build for [Java 11].
+The Bot API is provided as a JAR archive and built for [Java 11].

 ## Build commands